Samir-Sell/templatepptx/README.md

 [![Downloads](https://pepy.tech/badge/templatepptx)](https://pepy.tech/project/templatepptx)

+## How to Install

+`pip install templatepptx`

 # Description

 Use PowerPoint templates to generate PowerPoint files based on PowerPoint templates.
 The PowerPoints are generated on the fly using "magic words".
 Magic words are specified by using the `$` sign symbol.
-You can specify magic words in PowerPoint templates by wrapping the word like `$this$`.
+Magic words in PowerPoint templates are specified by wrapping the word like `$this$`.
 Pictures can also be used as templates and are specified by defining the key words in the alt text of the picture.
-This tool is simple to run and setup.

-## How to Install
-`pip install templatepptx`

 The data is populated by using a "context" object.
-A context object is a dictionary which contains the keywords and thier values that are used to populate the powerpoint.
+A context object is a dictionary which contains the keywords and thier values that are used to populate the PowerPoint.
 Additionally, tables can be populated with an unlmited number of related data by specifying a list of dictionaries in your context.
 A related table variable is specified in the template by adding the prefix "relationship_" to the front of the key.
 Please observe the following example of a context object below.

-## Parsing Quick Start
+## Parsing PowerPoints Quick Start

 To run this tool you will need a template PowerPoint that contains slides that have magic keywords.
-You will need a context file with the key words and you will need a valid PPTX file path for the output.
+You will need a context object with the key words and you will need a PowerPoint (.pptx) file path for the output.
+The output PowerPoint file does not have to exist.

 ```
 import templatepptx